+On successful completion of this module, students should be able to:
-1. Describe the nature of soil and the terms used to describe the major physical and chemical characteristics of soil.

-2. Understand how soils are formed and how they are influenced by natural and anthropogenic processes.

-3. Compare and contrast the role of soils in plant productivity such as through plant water relations and mineral nutrition.

-4. Appraise the issues of sustainable soil management and the impacts of intensive land use on soil quality and fertility.

-5. Demonstrate an understanding of biogeochemical cycling within soil systems and the role of soils in the mitigation of climate change.
+- Describe the nature of soil and the terms used to describe the major physical and chemical characteristics of soil. - Understand how soils are formed and how they are influenced by natural and anthropogenic processes. - Compare and contrast the role of soils in plant productivity such as through plant water relations and mineral nutrition. - Appraise the issues of sustainable soil management and the impacts of intensive land use on soil quality and fertility. - Demonstrate an understanding of biogeochemical cycling within soil systems and the role of soils in the mitigation of climate change.

+Indicative Reading: